pantheon-systems/documentation/source/_docs/ldap-and-ldaps.md

 $settings = array(
   'NAME' => array(
     'hostname' => 'ldaps://127.0.0.1', //When using PEG, this is localhost.
-    'PANTHEON_SOIP_EXAMPLE', //When using PEG, this is the PHP CONSTANT provided.
+    'port' => 'PANTHEON_SOIP_EXAMPLE', //When using PEG, this is the PHP CONSTANT provided.
     'bind_rdn' => 'CN=value,OU=value,DC=value,DC=value', //This should be the full rdn and not just the username.
     'bind_password' => '...',
     'display_password' => 'XxXxXxX',  //Display an alternate value for security.